- Elevation: 1,778 m (5,833 ft)

 After Gunung Halimun which borders West Java, Gunung Karang is the highest peak in Banten.
+In exceptionally clear weather such as late afternoon in the rainy season after torrential downpours, the mountain is visible from apartment blocks in Jakarta.
 There are two separate trails on the mountain both of which can be done as half-day hikes.
 The first leads to the forested summit with a mosque on top, and the second leads to a rarely-visited crater area.

 Given how close Gunung Karang is to Jakarta it is surprising that it is not yet as popular as similar peaks in West and Central Java.
 Whilst the mountain does not offer much in the way of views due to it being forested, both trails are really worthwhile days out.
 It is often hazy in Banten, quite possibly due to pollution from Jakarta, so the best time to visit might be the end of the rainy season or start of the dry season (ie. April and May).

 The trail to the summit starts in the large village of Kaduengang (845m) which lies roughly east-northeast of the peak.
 It takes about 25 minutes by motorbike or car to reach the trailhead from the nearby town of Pandeglang but you will probably need to ask for directions as there are a couple of places where you might take a wrong turning.